-3. Navigate to Administration > System > Maintenance > Maintenance Activies tab
+3. Navigate to Administration > System > Maintenance > Maintenance Activities tab

 4. Click the Execute log Grabber button associated with the Log Grabber Maintenance Activity

-6. In the Run: Log Grabber (Step 2 of 2: Hosts selection) screen select the BCO server(s) on which to run the log Grabber command.
+6. In the Run: Log Grabber (Step 2 of 2: Hosts selection) screen select the TSCO server(s) on which to run the log Grabber command.
 Click Proceed to execute the log Grabber activity.
-This will close the Run: Log Grabber screen and bring you back to the Maintenance Activites tab where the log Grabber task will now be in blue RUNNING state.
+This will close the Run: Log Grabber screen and bring you back to the Maintenance Activities tab where the log Grabber task will now be in blue RUNNING state.

 7. After a short time, click the word refresh in the "Processing may require some time, in order to know the current status please refresh this page." message at the top of the tab in the Info box.
 When the log Grabber task has moved from blue RUNNING to green FINISHED state move onto the next step.